 BGSU/UT Nursing Consortium

 The BGSU nursing programs represent a unique partnership between BGSU and the University of Toledo College of Nursing.
 Students admitted to the upper-division Nursing program through Fall 2020 will complete their required nursing classes through the UT College of Nursing.
 Even though students are taking classes in Toledo during their junior and senior years, they remain official BGSU students - with their baccalaureate degree being awarded by BGSU.
-To meet the demand for more nurses, BGSU and UT will pursue independent nursing programs to train additional healthcare providers.
-FAQs have been provided to answer questions or contact the college Advising Office if you have questions at 419-372-8242.

 The curriculum for nursing students is based on Orem's Self-Care Deficit Theory of nursing, a person-centered approach to nursing care that focuses on helping people to increase their abilities to promote, and to maintain or restore their own health while also involving patients' families and communities.
 Critical thinking and decision-making are integral components of the curriculum.